 From the first Chinese restaurant in Italy, La Pagoda (located in the Paolo Sarpi area, where over the years the most important Chinatown in Italy has developed), in which Mr. Sing Cheng King worked (from whose legacy the famous restaurant Lon Fon), over time Chinese restaurants have multiplied like wildfire, entering our homes with the famous take-away at competitive prices.

 Today the Milanese finally discover and appreciate the true Chinese regional cuisine thanks to capable and professional restaurateurs who have decided to propose the cuisine of their land in the Milanese city, yet we cannot forget the dishes that have always been considered Chinese.

-So here is a list of Chinese-Italian dishes that we have loved (or not) over time and where they prepare them well to be able to taste them.
+So here's the Chinese-Italian cuisine with is a list of dishes that we have loved (or not) over time and where they prepare them well to be able to taste them.

 The famous white rice with peas, eggs and cooked ham is perhaps the most popular and appreciated "Chinese dish".

 In reality it is a reinterpretation of Yangzhou rice, one of the many variations of sautéed rice or fried rice: in China each one has its own version, in Italy it has been simplified to make it accessible to everyone.